fossabot/everpl/docs/source/api/streaming_api.rst

 a ``ws`` instead of ``http`` and ``wss`` instead of ``https`` in the base URL for the unsecured and secured connections correspondingly.

-In order to connect to the Streaming API, there is not needed to supply additional request headers on WebSocket handshake.
+In order to connect to the Streaming API, there is no need to supply additional request headers on WebSocket handshake.
 But all clients are must to send an `Authentication`_ request **immediately** after WebSocket connection was established.
 If the Authentication